p-bishop/testepaswmm/README.md

 AND SIMULATION CLOCKTIME = 16:00:00
 THEN OUTLET OL341 SETTING = 0.2
   ```
-One rule is added for each line in the control rules file (Control_rules.xml).
-If rules for multiple locations exist (i.e. multiple <series> exist), the pre-fix of the control rule&#39;s number is incremented, e.g. AdapterRule1.1, AdapterRule1.2, ..., AdapterRule2.1, AdapterRule2.2, ...) in the EPA SWMM input file.

 The &quot; **Curves**&quot; section is updated as follows:

  - A curve in the EPA SWMM model input file will be updated if its curve type is &quot;Rating&quot; and its curve name has a matching <locationID> in the XML file provided by FEWS.
-Other curve types (e.g. Storage) are currently not supported. - Only one curve per location (<locationID>) is supported. - Only curves existing in the EPA SWMM model input file will be updated (adding a new curve is not supported).
-This ensures that the user intentionally adds the curve to the model and understands its behavior before automating the procedure of updating the curve. - Curve temporal validity (e.g. the <startDate>) is not considered; therefore curves are always active. - If no rating curves are provided by FEWS, no change to the curves section of the model input file is made.
+Other curve types (e.g. Storage) are currently not supported.
+ - Only one curve per location (<locationID>) is supported.
+ - Only curves existing in the EPA SWMM model input file will be updated (adding a new curve is not supported).
+This ensures that the user intentionally adds the curve to the model and understands its behavior before automating the procedure of updating the curve.
+ - Curve temporal validity (e.g. the <startDate>) is not considered; therefore curves are always active.
+ - If no rating curves are provided by FEWS, no change to the curves section of the model input file is made.

 For example:
 - Before Update:
 ```